ls1intum/Artemis/docs/dev/guidelines/language-guidelines.rst

 - Native feature → core feature, built-in feature
 - Culture fit → values fit

-**Gendered language**: Language that either assumes the gender of the users and developers, or that makes assumptions of a gender.
+**Gendered language**: Language that either assumes the gender of the users and developers, or that makes assumptions of gender.

 - Man hours → labor hours, work hours
 - Manpower → labor, workforce